15th Aug, 2024

 3. It occurs in association with breast implants and to date exclusively with exposure to textured implants (no reported cases with exposure to smooth implants alone)

-4. It occurs in women who have had implants for both cosmetic and reconstructive indications
+4. It occurs in women who have had implants for both cosmetic and reconstructive reasons

-6. The commonest presentation is a fluid swelling around the breast implant, in the space between the implant and breast implant capsule.
+6. The commonest presentation is a fluid swelling around the breast implant, in the space between the implant capsule and the implant scar capsule.
 This is called a seroma.
 The diagnosis of the tumour is made by examination of the seroma fluid

 7. Early stage disease (Stage 1) is confined to the seroma fluid and is cured with surgery alone in over 99% of patients.
-In fact all patients known with Stage 1 disease have been cured.
-These only require removing the prostheses (and possibly replacing) with total removal of the scar capsule.
+In fact, all patients known with Stage 1 disease have been cured.
+These patients with Stage 1 disease only require removing the prostheses (and possibly replacing) with total en-bloc removal of the scar capsule with a margin of normal tissue.
 No chemotherapy or other treatment is indicated

-8. Disease which has spread through the capsule, forming a mass, or which has spread to local lymph glands may carry a worse prognosis
+8. Disease which has spread through the capsule forming a mass, or which has spread to local lymph glands, may carry a worse prognosis and require other treatments such as chemotherapy and radiotherapy

 It is important to note: